josephluck/helix/docs/state/AdvancedUsage.md

 })
 ```

 We've introduced a new property to the first model, `models`. `models` is an object containing one or more keys whose values are other Twine models.
 We've also chained our original `fetchPosts` effect call with a another effect that fetches the comments.
-Cool huh?

 However, there's too much control flow in the view now.
-Let's create a new effect:
+Let's create a new effect that will fetch both posts and comments:

 ```javascript
 import helix from 'helix-yo-yo'